In this guide, I’ll examine all Chevrolet Malibu generations, revealing Malibu’s best years to buy and the worst Chevy Malibu years to avoid.

 9th generation (E2XX) | 2016-Present |

-Recognizing the generational transitions can substantially impact a buyer’s decision, especially when selecting from different model years.
+Recognizing the generational transitions can significantly impact a buyer’s decision, especially when selecting from different model years.

 Chevrolet Malibu Best, Neutral, and Worst Years

-To ensure our rankings and categorizations of Chevrolet Malibu’s top and lowest years are thorough and well-informed, we take into account multiple factors, including:
+To ensure our rankings and categorizations of Chevrolet Malibu’s top and lowest years are comprehensive and well-informed, we take into account multiple factors, including:

 - Owner-reported reliability (surveys)